emilychu110/AC3.2/lessons/loops/exercises/loops.md

 ## D) Short Answer Questions (NO Xcode)

 1) What's the difference between break vs continue?

+break will stop once it met the condition continue will keep going after the condition is over

 2) Without using Xcode explain the result of the following for-in loops.
 * a)